 Provided at the end of each lesson is a list of materials that may be sent home at the end of the day.
-Use this list to ensure that children are taking home the necessary work to finish, read, or review with their parents and guardians.
+Use this list to ensure that children are taking home the necessary work to finish, read, or review with their parents or guardians.

-9 Assessments
+9 Assessments and Remediation

 Every fifth lesson is an assessment lesson.
-Below is a brief overview of the phonics and spelling assessments; more information about this assessment is in the "Assessments, Grading and Remediation" section of this Instructional Overview.
+Below is a brief overview of the phonics and spelling assessments; more information is available in the "Assessments, Grading and Remediation" section of this Instructional Overview.